freitass/todo.txt-vim/README.markdown

 We also provide a nice complete function for project and context, to use it add the following lines to your vimrc:

-    " Use TodoComplete as the omni complete function for todo files au filetype todo setlocal omnifunc=TodoComplete
+    " Use todo#complete as the omni complete function for todo files au filetype todo setlocal omnifunc=todo#complete

 You can also start automatically the completion when entering '+' or '@' by adding the next lines to your vimrc: